 Audience:

+ONE DADA CDADU CUMMADV.

 ONE PARAGRAPH SUMMARY:

-Imagine you are explaining your story to someone and only have 30 seconds (also known as the "elevator pitch").
-Summarize your story in the box below.
+Imagine you are explaining your story to someone and only have 30 seconds (also known the "elevator pitch").
+Summarize your story in the box below. ıas

 Summary of your Story/Video:

 NEWSWORTHINESS